-"Business Day" means a day other than a Saturday, Sunday or other day on which commercial banking institutions in New York City are authorized or required by law to close.
+"Business Day" means a day other than a Saturday, Sunday or other day on which commercial banking institutions in New York City (or where the Paying Agent's office is located) are authorized or required by law to close.

 "Capital Lease Obligations" means any obligation under a lease that is required to be capitalized for financial reporting purposes in accordance with GAAP; and the amount of Debt represented by such obligation shall be the capitalized amount of such obligations determined in accordance with GAAP; and the Stated Maturity thereof shall be the date of the last payment of rent or any other amount due under such lease prior to the first date upon which such lease may be terminated by the lessee without payment of a penalty.
-For purposes of "-Certain covenants-Limitation on liens." a Capital Lease Obligation shall be deemed secured by a Lien on the Property being leased.
+For purposes of "-Certain covenants-Limitation on liens," a Capital Lease Obligation shall be deemed secured by a Lien on the Property being leased.